-• Improve habitat quality and increase the amount of native Bosque communities to a sustainable level.
-Sustainability of Bosque habitats refers to the habitat's ability to perform key riparian functions that perpetuate those habitats.
+- Improve habitat quality and increase the amount of native bosque communities to a sustainable level.
+Sustainability of bosque habitats refers to the habitat's ability to perform key riparian functions that perpetuate those habitats.
 Using the Bosque Community Index Model, a habitat score of 0.50 to 0.59 is considered "moderately high functionality" (discussed in Appendix F, Model Documentation Report).
 The objective of the restoration project is to achieve a moderately high functionality or higher habitat value over 30 percent or more of the areas of consideration.
-This value will be achieved in 20 years or less after project implementation and be sustained for the remaining 30 years of the period of analysis.
+This value will be achieved in 20 years or less after project implementation and be sustained for the remaining 30 years of the period of analysis. - Restore hydrologic connection between the Bosque and the river characterized by a more frequent overbank inundation pattern.
+A 25% or more increase in the area of inundation

-- Restore hydrologic connection between the Bosque and the river characterized by a more frequent overbank inundation pattern.
-A 25 percent or more increase in the area of inundation during flow events of 3,000 cfs or greater is the objective of the Sandia to Isleta restoration project.
-For RGSM, overbank flooding provides areas for hatching and rearing; therefore, a 25 percent or more increase in area of inundation would significantly increase minnow reproduction. - Protect, extend, and improve areas of potential habitat for listed species within the Bosque.
+(within the project area) during flow events of 3,000 cfs or greater1 is the objective of the Sandia to Isleta restoration project.
+For RGSM, overbank flooding provides areas for hatching and rearing; therefore, a 25% or more increase in area of inundation would significantly increase minnow reproduction.

+• Protect, extend, and improve areas of potential habitat for listed species within the bosque.
 The project objective is to provide an over-25-percent increase in high quality habitats suitable for migration and feeding by the SWFL.
+This increase of high quality habitat is in additional to restoration work that has occurred in the MRG bosque.

-Restoration efforts will be implemented over a five-year period beginning in 2021 and provide benefits through the 50-year period of analysis and beyond.
+Restoration efforts will be implemented over a two to three year period beginning in 2021 and provide benefits through the 50-year period of analysis and beyond.
 Although positioning of each measure area is dependent on the specific conditions present at a particular location, restoration measures could be dispersed throughout the study area.
 Constructed measures that affect the response of the fluvial processes could realize benefits immediately or within the first year after implementation.

 Restoration measures that involve manipulation of existing habitat might realize some benefits immediately after implementation; however, measures that include establishing plants could take five to 20 years to realize full benefits.
-In addition to these goals, the study ensures that any restoration implemented will be integrated with other established or ongoing restoration efforts in the Bosque.
+In addition to these goals, the study ensures that any restoration implemented will be integrated with other established or ongoing restoration efforts in the bosque.